ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Authorisation Server (AS) Discovery is also defined in Section 2.2.6.1 of
 {{I-D.ietf-ace-mqtt-tls-profile}} for MQTT v5 clients (and not supported for MQTT v3 clients).

-##  Authorising to the KDC and the Broker {#auth-request}
+##  Authorisation Request/Response for the KDC and the Broker {#auth-request}

 After retrieving the AS address, the Client sends two Authorisation Requests to the AS for the KDC and the Broker, respectively.
 Note that the AS authorises what topics a Client is allowed to Publish or Subscribe to the Broker, which means authorising which application and security groups a Client can join.
-This is because being able to publish or subscribe to a topic at the Broker is considered as being part of an application group.
-As this profile secures the message contents, an application group may be a part of a security group, or can be associated to multiple security groups.
-Therefore, a Client MUST send Authorization Requests for both.
+This is because being able to publish or subscribe to a topic at the Broker requires authorisation to join an application group.
+To secure the message contents, the client needs to request to be part of the security group(s) for the selected application groups.

 Both requests include the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):